-NICHE (Nurses Improving Care for Healthsystem Elders) is the leading nurse driven program designed to help hospitals improve the care of older adults.
-The vision of NICHE is for all patients 65-and-over to be given sensitive and exemplary care.
-The mission of NICHE is to provide principles and tools to stimulate a change in the culture of healthcare facilities to achieve patient-centered care for older adults.
-NICHE, based at the NYU College of Nursing and comprised of 500 hospitals and healthcare facilities in 46 states, Canada, and Bermuda, engages hospitals and their affiliates in achieving and sustaining the NICHE designation.
-NICHE designation demonstrates a hospital's organizational commitment and continued progress in improving quality, enhancing the patient and family experience, and supporting the hospital's efforts to serve their communities.
+NICHE (Nurses Improving Care for Healthsystem Elders) is the leading nurse driven program designed to help hospitals and healthcare organizations improve the care of older adults.
+The vision of NICHE is for all patients 65 and over to be given sensitive and exemplary care.
+The mission of NICHE is to provide principles and tools to stimulate a change in the culture of healthcare facilities to achieve patient centered care for older adults.
+NICHE, based at NYU College of Nursing has over 575 hospitals and healthcare facilities in 46 states, Canada, Bermuda, and Singapore.
+NICHE designation demonstrates a hospital's organizational commitment and continued progress in improving quality, enhancing the patient and family experience, and supporting the hospital and other healthcare organization's efforts to serve its communities.

-Hear from our NICHE hospitals from across the country on gaining and sustaining support for their NICHE programs.
+Hear from our NICHE hospitals and other healthcare organizations from across the country on gaining and sustaining support for their NICHE programs.
 The Campaign for NICHE: Making Quality Geriatric Care a Reality.

-Upcoming Webinars: Register now for upcoming webinars in our "Solutions" and "Clinical Webinar" series.
+Upcoming Webinars: Register now for upcoming webinars in our "Solutions," "NICHE Resources," "Long-Term Care," "Oral Health" and "Clinical" series.

 Take the Lead in the Care of Older Adults Register now for the Leadership Training Program (LTP).
 The LTP trains an interdisciplinary hospital team to begin the process of becoming leaders in the care of older adults and a NICHE designated hospital.
 The next six-week online session starts February 9, 2015.